daschaich/HEPAL/README.md

 * CEBAF: Continuous Electron Beam Accelerator Facility
 * CEDAR: Combined e-Science Data Analysis Resource for high-energy physics
 * CEDM: Chromo-electric dipole moment
+* CEE: Mathematics Centre for Enhancement in Education
 * CEEX: Coherent exclusive exponentiation
 * CELLO: Not an acronym, particle detector at DESY's PETRA
 * CELSIUS: Cooling with ELectrons and Storing of Ions from the Uppsala Synchrocyclotron